 F & M Bank filed this adversary complaint to except a debt from discharge under 11 U.S.C. § 523(a)(2).
-The debtor operated two welding businesses in Falls City, Nebraska: K & F Welding, LLC, and Frost-Tec Welding, Manufacturing, and Fabrication, LLC.
-In 2018, he obtained loans of approximately \$170,000 from F & M Bank for Frost-Tec.
+The Defendant owned two welding businesses in Falls City, Nebraska: K & F Welding, LLC, and Frost-Tec Welding, Manufacturing, and Fabrication, LLC.
+In 2018, he obtained a series of loans from F & M Bank for Frost-Tec totaling approximately \$170,000.
 In return, he gave the bank a security interest in Frost-Tec's property, allegedly assuring the bank it would have a first-priority lien.
-The bank alleges the debtor subsequently executed backdated documents to provide security interests to others without the bank's knowledge, and failed to disclose that some of the collateral belonged to K & F and had already been pledged to another lender.
-The bank claims it would not have provided the loans or extended credit to Frost-Tec but for the debtor's representations regarding the collateral available to the bank, and the debt should not be discharged under § 523(a)(2)(A) and (B).
+The bank alleges the Defendant subsequently executed documents to provide security interests to his father, Neal Frost, without the bank's knowledge, and failed to disclose that some of the collateral belonged to K & F instead of Frost-Tec.
+The bank claims it would not have provided the loans or extended credit to Frost-Tec but for the Defendant's representations regarding the collateral available to the bank, and the debt should not be discharged under § 523(a)(2)(A) and (B).

-The debtor asserts he did not intend to defraud the bank and that the lien priority problem arose from a misunderstanding.
-Specifically, the debtor intended Frost-Tec to be a successor to K & F and had enlisted his father to pay off K & F's loan with its lender.
-The K & F assets were not transferred to Frost-Tec, however, so (1) the debtor's father assumed he would step into K & F's shoes and retain a lien on the personal property, and (2) Frost-Tec did not have any rights to the property to pledge to F & M Bank.
-This came to light in late 2018 when some of the equipment used by Frost-Tec was destroyed, forcing the business to close.
-Debtor's father and F & M each claimed primary interest in the collateral.
-Debtor's father took control of the equipment because it was in a building he controlled; the matter is now the subject of a pending declaratory judgment and replevin action.
-The debtor has surrendered all interest in the equipment and the insurance claim on the damaged equipment to the bank.
-The issue remaining is whether the bank's deficiency claim, if any, should be discharged.
+The Defendant asserts he did not intend to defraud the bank and that the lien priority problem arose from a misunderstanding.
+Specifically, the Defendant intended Frost-Tec to be a successor to K & F, which had an outstanding loan secured by its assets.
+F & M Bank required that loan to be paid off before it would loan money to Defendant and Frost-Tec.
+Defendant had enlisted Neal Frost to pay off K & F's loan with its lender.
+Defendant gave Neal Frost a security interest in all of the K & F assets to secure his loan to pay off the prior lender.
+Later, a priority dispute apparently arose between Neal Frost and F & M Bank.
+This came to light in late 2018 when some of the equipment used by Frost-Tec was destroyed or damaged by a power surge resulting in disputes over insurance proceeds.
+Ultimately, Defendant defaulted on the F & M Bank loans as well as the loan from Neal Frost.
+Defendant signed over to Neal Frost all of his rights in K & F Welding, LLC.
+Neal Frost and F & M each claimed the priority security interest in the equipment collateral.
+Neal Frost took control of the equipment because it was in a building he controlled as the building was owned by K & F. The dispute over rights to the equipment is now the subject of a pending action in state court between F & M and Neal Frost.
+The Defendant has surrendered any remaining interests in the equipment and the insurance claim on the damaged equipment to F & M Bank.
+The issue in this adversary proceeding is whether the bank's deficiency claim, if any, should be discharged.